Persistent homology for functionals: Filtered spaces and persistence theory

 Since most examples of interest arise from applying a homology theory to a filtered space, we also consider \emph{graded persistence modules}, which are collections of persistence modules indexed by the integers.
-To lighten the presentation of the theory of persistence, in what follows we will solely focus on persistence modules omitting straightforward generalizations to their graded counterparts.
+To lighten the presentation of the theory of persistence, in what follows we will solely focus on persistence modules, omitting straightforward generalizations to their graded counterparts.

-Usual constructions that work in the category of vector spaces over the field $\F$ can be transferred to the category of persistence modules by applying them pointwise.
-For example, the kernel and cokernel of a morphism, as well as the direct sum of persistence modules are well-defined.
+Functorial constructions defined on the category of vector spaces over the field~$\F$ can be transferred to the category of persistence modules by applying them pointwise.
+For example, the kernel and cokernel of a morphism as well as the direct sum of persistence modules are well-defined.
 Persistence modules that are \emph{indecomposable}, i.e., those that have only trivial direct sum decompositions, play an important role in persistence theory.
 A rich family of indecomposable persistence modules is given by \emph{interval modules}, which for intervals $I \subseteq \R$ are defined by

 These indecomposable interval modules can be used as building blocks for \emph{barcode modules}, which are direct sums of interval modules.
 Given a barcode module $\bigoplus_{\lambda \in \Lambda} C(I_{\lambda})$, the associated multiset of intervals $\{I_{\lambda}\}_{\lambda \in \Lambda}$ is known as its \emph{barcode}.
 By a version of the Krull--Remak--Schmidt--Azumaya Theorem \cite{Azumaya.1950} (see also \cite[Theorem 2.7]{Chazal.2016a} for a specialization to barcode modules), two isomorphic barcode modules have the same barcodes up to a choice of the index set $\Lambda$.
 Thus, if a persistence module $M$ is provided with an isomorphism to a barcode module, referred to as a \emph{barcode decomposition}, the associated barcode is a complete isomorphism invariant of $M$.
 Hence, understanding which persistence modules admit barcode decompositions is key.